-Babies do have kneecaps, but these are not bony yet and are made of a rubbery material called cartilage.
+Babies do have kneecaps, but these are not bony yet and are made of a soft rubbery material called cartilage.
 According to a post by Dr. Edward Gotlied, a pediatric specialist in the Stone Mountain area, Georgia, newborns have kneecaps, also known as the patella.
-They usually form at about the fourth month of fetal life but do not show up in X-rays as they are not solid bones yet and are made of cartilaginous material (1)
+They usually form at about the fourth month of fetal life but do not show up in X-rays as they are not solid bones yet and are made of cartilaginous material (1) Cartilage is not radio opaque.

 Why do babies have cartilaginous kneecaps?
 When do they become bony, and can any issues crop up during this process?
 Read this post as we answer these questions and give you a few tips to strengthen your baby’s kneecaps.